UbiquityRobotics/ubiquity_main/Doc_Hardware_Architecture.md

-For the AMD64 architecture, the standand form factors for main processor boards are some sort of x86 laptop, some sort mini/nano/pico/mobile-ITX motherboard.
-For the ARM7 architecture, there are plenty of single board computers, like the Raspberry Pi, Banana Pro, Beagle Bone Black, etc.
+For the AMD64 architecture, the standand form factors for main processor boards are some sort of x86 laptop, some sort mini/nano/pico/mobile-ITX motherboard, and the Intel Joule.
+For the ARM7 architecture, there are plenty of single board computers, like the Raspberry Pi, Banana Pro, Beagle Bone Black, Nvidia Tegra, etc.

 What is clear is that industry churns out a truly amazing number of new SBC's every year.
 A consequence of the annual SBC churn